chesahkalu/lab-agile-planning/README.md

 - Sprint retrospective: it measures the health of the process, measures the health of the team,  finds out what works and what doesn't.
 - End of sprint:
    * accepted stories that are done should be moved to close.
    * unfinished stories still laying in the product backlog should be dealt with.
-We want to adjust the estimate points to take credit for the story points expended so that it is reflected in the teams
-     velocity, and create a new story to finish the work in the next sprint.
+Don't just move it to the next sprint.
+We want to adjust the estimate points to take credit for the story points expended so that it is reflected in the teams velocity, and create a new story to finish the work in the next sprint.
 So adjust the estimated points expanded on an unfinished story, move it to close, and create a       new story to address the remaining work giving it the remaining estimated point and move it to the top of the product backlog.
-   *
+   *  Close the sprint to establish velocity of that sprint, All this will keep velocities accurate for future sprints.